getsolus/help-center-docs/software/samba/en.md

     # Allow access to shares on this Samba instance ONLY via SMB1
     server max protocol = NT1
 ```

-As previously mentioned, please visit http://aka.ms/stopusingsmb1 for more information on the security implications of enabling SMB1.

 Additionally, the user can choose to enable the *nmb.service*, which is a server that understands and can reply to NetBIOS over IP name service requests, like those produced by SMB/CIFS clients such as Windows 95/98/ME, Windows NT, Windows 2000, Windows XP and LanManager clients.
 It also participates in the browsing protocols which make up the Windows "Network Neighborhood" view.